Socrates

 image of Socrates

-The name of Socrates is synonymous with Philosophy and the pursuit of truth.
-Along with Pythagoras, he can rightfully be called the father of Philosophy as a whole.
-Despite every intervention of the enemy in the past two millennia to wipe out all traces of Antiquity, there is perhaps no figure in history that has been so influential on every kind of discipline and every school of thought, a testimony to the radiance of his character and abundance of his mind.
+The name of Socrates is synonymous with philosophy and the pursuit of truth.
+Along with Pythagoras, he can rightfully be called the father of philosophy as a whole.
+Despite every intervention by the enemy over the past two millennia to wipe out all traces of Antiquity, there is perhaps no figure in history who has been so influential across every kind of discipline and school of thought—a testament to the radiance of his character and the abundance of his mind.

 YOUTH

-He was born in Athens when it was coming into the apex of its power as a state and empire, the primary power of the Mediterranean.
-Socrates’ family came from the hippeis class of equestrian aristocrats and had significant clout in the city, hence why he was trained in the arts (mousike) as a boy.
-The traditional story elaborated from certain later sources of his father being a humble stoneworker is allegorical.
+He was born in Athens when it was nearing the apex of its power as a state and empire—the primary force of the Mediterranean.
+Socrates’ family came from the hippeis class of equestrian aristocrats and held significant clout in the city, hence why he was trained in the arts (mousike) as a boy.
+The traditional story, elaborated from later sources, of his father being a humble stoneworker is allegorical.

 Marble head of Socrates, based off of a bronze by Lysippus

-During the years of his latter boyhood, he was also known as a prodigy in several areas due to this type of creative training, an area he returned to much later in life.
-At this point, the philosophy of Anaxagoras became something of an investigation to him.
+During the latter years of his boyhood, he was known as a prodigy in several areas due to this kind of creative training—an area he returned to much later in life.
+At this point, the philosophy of Anaxagoras became something of an investigation for him.

-As a young man, Socrates participated in the years of military service necessary to acquire citizenship as a hoplite who served the Athenian state in several battles.
-In fact, Socrates was known for his prowess as a warrior in battles well into advanced adulthood during the Peloponnesian War far later on.
+As a young man, Socrates participated in the years of military service necessary to acquire citizenship, serving as a hoplite who fought in several battles for the Athenian state.
+In fact, Socrates was known for his prowess as a warrior well into advanced adulthood, during the Peloponnesian War.

 When I was ordered to march along with others to Potidaea and Amphipolis and Delium, where I remained, as any other man would, at my post and ran the risk of death, I acted as I ought and obeyed the command of the city.1

-Even at this early point, however, his fellow soldiers remarked on his bravery and moral fortitude, in spurning every customary form of corruption associated with the military.
-If any phrase could be applied to Socrates, it was "death before dishonor"
+Even at this early point, however, his fellow soldiers remarked on his bravery and moral fortitude, noting how he spurned every customary form of corruption associated with military life.
+If any phrase could be applied to Socrates, it was death before dishonor.

 THE WISEST OF MEN

 According to the traditional story, Socrates’ friend Chaerephon went to the Temple of Apollo.
-The oracle insisted that Socrates was the wisest man in Greece, a repetition of what had happened with Myson many years before; something that Socrates felt was impossible as he felt he did not know enough about many areas of life, particularly the realm of human conduct.
-From this point onwards, Socrates devoted himself to the cause of acquiring Wisdom in that realm, the realm of the affairs of people.
+The oracle declared that Socrates was the wisest man in Greece—a repetition of what had been said of Myson many years earlier.
+Socrates, however, felt this couldn’t be true, as he believed he lacked knowledge in many areas of life, particularly concerning human conduct.
+From that point onward, he devoted himself to acquiring wisdom in this realm—the realm of human affairs.

 Delphic Oracle vase